IsaacShrestha/ember-simple-auth/README.md

   }
 ```

 This code is syntactically correct.
 But it deals with token-data that it get in 'data' parameters.
 We find that the only condition it checks is whether 'accessToken' variable is empty or not.
-If the source of â€˜accessTokenâ€™ is not verified, there can be illegal and multiple attempts to insert tokens by third parties leading denial-of-service attack.
+If the source of 'accessToken' is not verified, there can be illegal and multiple attempts to insert tokens by third parties leading denial-of-service attack.

 ## Automated code scanning